Safety switches & electrical equipment

-Electricity makes our lives easier in so many ways.
-But, if you’re not careful, this convenience can come at a dangerous price.
-Electrical accidents at home and at work can cause power outages, fires and life-threatening electric shocks.
+Electricity makes our lives easier.
+But, unless you’re careful, this convenience can also be dangerous.
+Electrical accidents at home and at work can cause power outages, fires, and life-threatening electric shocks.

 So, it’s important to take care.
 Find out about safety switches, maintaining your electrical equipment and how to use appliances safely.
-And never do your own electrical work.
+Remember, it’s never safe to do your own electrical work.

-Download our electricity safety guide (PDF 8.7 mb) as a handy, printable electrical safety reference.
+Download our electricity safety guide (PDF 1.8 mb) as a handy electrical safety reference.

-If you make contact with a live electrical circuit, electricity may pass through your body to return to earth, causing an electric shock.
-Electric shocks can cause serious injuries and death — and they can happen in an instant.
+Electric shocks happen when electricity passes through your body after you make contact with a live electrical circuit.
+They can cause serious injuries and death — and they can happen in an instant.

-If you ever receive a shock or feel tingles from a cord, powerpoint, appliance, or water tap, follow these steps:
+If you ever feel a shock or tingle from a cord, powerpoint, appliance or water tap, follow these steps:

-IMPORTANT: Never touch or attempt to rescue someone who is receiving an electric shock - you could end up receiving a shock yourself.
-If possible, turn off the power.
-Then, stay well clear and call triple zero (000).
+IMPORTANT: Don’t touch or attempt to rescue someone who is being shocked - you could end up receiving a shock yourself.
+Turn off the power if you can.
+Then, stay well clear and call Triple zero (000).

-Every year, too many people are killed and injured by electric shock.
-Sadly, in most cases, these types of accidents are completely preventable.
+Every year, too many Queenslanders are injured or killed by electric shock.
+Sadly, in most cases, these accidents could have been prevented.

 - Install and maintain safety switches